Heading to the Big Apple for the first time and looking for the perfect four day New York itinerary? Look no further!

 - A winter jacket (I like ones like this with a hood), hat, scarf, and gloves if you’re travelling in the colder seasons

-- Comfortable but stylish walking shoes for the city, boots, flats or comfy sandals
+- Comfortable but stylish walking shoes for the city, boots, flats or comfy sandals.
+You may well be doing a lot of walking!

 Get Your Guide Ticket Options